phosphor-icons/figma/README.md

 # Phosphor Icons

-Phosphor Icons is a flexible icon family in 6 weights.
-We aim to provide consistency, variety, and above all, ease-of-use for creators of all kinds.
-Browse the library on [our website](https://phosphoricons.com).
+Phosphor is a flexible icon family for interfaces, diagrams, presentations — whatever, really.
+Explore all our icons at [phosphoricons.com](https://phosphoricons.com).

 ## Figma Plugin